adugnag/deSpeckNet/README.md

 The data used in the paper will be uploaded soon.

-If you use these scripts please cite our paper in

-[Mullissa, Author A.G., Marcos, D., Tuia,D., Herold, M., Reiche, J..
+If you use these scripts please cite our paper in: Mullissa, A.G., Marcos, D., Tuia,D., Herold, M., Reiche, J..
 "Article Title." *deSpeckNet: Generalizing Deep Learning Based SAR Image Despeckling* IEEE Transactions on Geoscience and Remote Sensing.
-2020.]
+2020.